JordanT-MWang/JordanT-MWang/README.md

 Most recently working at the University of Hawaii as a Machine Learning Intern developing a ML model .
 Check out my work at this [Repo](https://github.com/JordanT-MWang/ADSA-AI-JordanWang).

-I'm esspecally interested in embedded and hardware developement, which I got to explore during my internships as a Robotic Hardware Intern [Porject Link](https://believed-station-bd6.notion.site/Robotic-Arm-Test-Rig-207e909a031b809bab3ad8ebb713567f) and as a reasearch assistant at the University of Waterloo [Repo](https://github.com/JordanT-MWang/ROS2_Rogers_Teleops)
+I'm especially interested in embedded and hardware developement, which I got to explore during my internships as a Robotic Hardware Intern [Porject Link](https://believed-station-bd6.notion.site/Robotic-Arm-Test-Rig-207e909a031b809bab3ad8ebb713567f) and as a reasearch assistant at the University of Waterloo [Repo](https://github.com/JordanT-MWang/ROS2_Rogers_Teleops)

 <!--
 **JordanT-MWang/JordanT-MWang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.